 Table of Contents

-In this article, we will take a closer look at the most prominent and popular fire goddesses.
+Let’s take a closer look at the most popular fire goddesses from around the world.
 But first, let’s break down the most common types of these female deities.

 Lava and the volcanic fire are quite majestic and awe-inspiring, but at the same time, destructive.
 For this reason, volcano goddesses are often extremely powerful and formidable.
 Those who lived in the vicinity of volcanoes, and under its constant threat, developed a number of myths and stories about volcano gods.
 Some groups of people still pray and make offerings to these deities, asking for protection of their homes and crops.